ncatlab/nlab-content/pages/6/4/0/0/10046/content.md

 ## Properties

+* Continuous lattices are those complete lattices for which taking [[suprema]] of directed subsets commutes with taking [[infima]] of arbitrary subsets.

 * A [[frame]] is a continuous lattice just when its corresponding [[locale]] is [[locally compact locale]], hence [[exponentiable object|exponentiable]].

-* The forgetful functor from continuous lattices to sets is a [[monadic functor]].
+* The forgetful functor from the category of continuous lattices (with morphisms those maps preserving directed joins and arbitrary meets) to sets is a [[monadic functor]].
 Here the left adjoint takes a set $X$ to the lattice of filters in the power set Boolean algebra $P X$.

+* The category of continuous lattices, with morphisms those maps which preserve directed joins (aka Scott-continuous maps), is a [[cartesian closed category]].
+This category was used by [[Dana Scott]] to construct models of the untyped [[lambda calculus]].

 ## Related pages